rfgamaral/docker-gphotos-uploader/README.md

 ![docker pulls](https://img.shields.io/docker/pulls/rfgamaral/gphotos-uploader.svg)
 ![docker Stars](https://img.shields.io/docker/stars/rfgamaral/gphotos-uploader.svg)

-This repository contains the _Dockerfiles_ and all other files needed to build and run a container with a a background task to mass upload media folders to your [Google Photos](https://photos.google.com) account.
+This repository contains the _Dockerfiles_ and all other files needed to create and run a container with a background task to mass upload media folders to your [Google Photos](https://photos.google.com) account.
 The task runs periodically on a predefined schedule and is powered by [`gphotos-uploader-cli`](https://github.com/nmrshll/gphotos-uploader-cli).

 ## Usage